trieschlab/TimeToAugmentSSL/README.md

-[1] **A. Aubret, M. R. Ernst, C. Teuliere, and J. Triesch, Time to augment visual self-supervised learning, in Eleventh International Conference on Learning Representations (ICLR) (2023).**
+[1] **A. Aubret, M. R. Ernst, C. Teuliere, and J. Triesch, Time to augment visual self-supervised learning, in Eleventh International Conference on Learning Representations (ICLR 2023).**
 The paper can found at https://arxiv.org/pdf/2207.13492.pdf .